Jumpstart your marketing campaign with these 25 small business marketing ideas. Let your marketing game begin!

 5. Go live and answer FAQs

 In the same spirit of being authentic and building trust, it doesn’t get more authentic than going live.
+This helps you build relationships with potential customers.

 You give your followers access to you via video in real time: no editing and no do-overs.